imgly/background-removal-js/README.md

 ### Performance

-The performance is largely dependend on the feature set available.
-Most promintently, ensure that `SharedArrayBuffer` is available [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).
+The performance is largely dependent on the feature set available.
+Most prominently, ensure that `SharedArrayBuffer` is available [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).
 Due to the security requirements of `SharedArrayBuffer` two headers need to be set to cross-origin isolate your site:

 ```typescript
 'Cross-Origin-Opener-Policy': 'same-origin',